rstacruz/rscss/Readme.md

 ### But dashes suck

-Well then don't use it, but keep the rest of the ideas in place (components, elements, variants).
+You're free to omit it and just use regular words, but keep the rest of the ideas in place (components, elements, variants).

 ### But I can't think of 2 words